dorenproctor/easyexec/README.md

 // Wrapper for exec.Cmd that streams stdout, stderr, and error and outputs them in a struct
 // Defaults are Stdout/Stderr pipes and not surrounding streamed stderr in red ANSI.
-// If o is nil, a default CmdInput is used func RunStream(o *Options, command string, arg ...string) Output
+// If o is nil, defaults are used func RunStream(o *Options, command string, arg ...string) Output

 type Output struct {